Discover East Caicos

 East Caicos is the largest uninhabited island in the Turks and Caicos, and has an area of roughly 32 square miles (83 km²).
 The island is located between Middle Caicos and South Caicos, and was once the site of guano mining, sisal plantations, and cattle ranches, circa the late 1800s.

-Today, East Caicos is valued as a sanctuary for flora and fauna, particularly endemic Turks and Caicos plants.
-Nearly all endemic local plants, many of which are considered endangered, are extent on the island.
-Threatened and protected birds that include the piping plover, West Indian whistling duck, and Caribbean flamingo, are known to have a significant presence on the island.
+Today, East Caicos is valued as a sanctuary for its rich biodiversity of flora and fauna, particularly endemic Turks and Caicos plants.
+Nearly all endemic local plants, many of which are considered endangered, are extant on the island.
+Threatened and protected birds, including the piping plover, West Indian whistling duck, and Caribbean flamingo, are known to have a significant presence on the island and in its ponds.

 Another area of environmental importance is the island’s Karst cave features, which include the second-largest dry cave system and one of the largest blue holes on land in the Turks and Caicos.